-The main thrust of research in the Molecular Immunology Section is to understand molecular and cellular mechanisms that regulate host immunity, with particular emphasis on: (i) mechanisms that regulate lymphocyte development and cell-fate decisions; (ii) identifying and characterizing autoreactive memory T cell subsets that mediate remitting and recurrent central nervous system (CNS) autoimmune diseases; (iii) Developing Biologics for treating CNS inflammatory diseases, such as uveitis, multiple sclerosis and Age-related Macular Degeneration (AMD).
+The main thrust of research in the Molecular Immunology Section is to understand molecular and cellular mechanisms that regulate host immunity, with particular emphasis on: (i) Mechanisms that regulate lymphocyte development and cell-fate decisions; (ii) Developing Biologics that target lymphocyte signaling pathways for use in treating CNS inflammatory diseases, such as Uveitis and Multiple Sclerosis.

-Ocular inflammatory diseases are a major cause of severe visual handicap in the USA and include sight-threatening idiopathic inflammatory ocular disease such as scleritis and uveitis, and T cells are currently thought to be the etiologic agents.
-We found that blood of patients with uveitis or scleritis contain more Th17 cells than that of healthy individuals and expansion of the Th17 was driven by IL-2 but inhibited by IL-27 and IL-35.
-The Th17 cells mediate ocular pathology by inducing the production of tumor-necrosis factor alpha (TNF-α) in the eye and we can treat mouse uveitis by administering IL-17-specific antibodies.
-A great deal of effort is now devoted to studies aimed at understanding factors that promote Th17-mediated uveitis and mechanisms by which IL-27 and IL-35 inhibit uveitis and mitigate ocular pathology.
+Ocular inflammatory diseases are a major cause of severe visual handicap in the USA and include sight-threatening idiopathic inflammatory ocular diseases such as Scleritis and Uveitis.
+T lymphocytes are currently thought to be the etiologic agents.
+Our studies have implicated Th17 cells as a pathogenic T cell subset that mediates Uveitis or Scleritis while IL-10- and IL-35-producing regulatory B cells (Bregs) suppress Uveitis and mitigate ocular pathology.
+A great deal of our effort is aimed at understanding factors that promote Th17-mediated uveitis and mechanisms by which Breg cells mitigate ocular pathology.

-Dr Charles E. Egwuagu is an epidemiologist/immunologist and Chief of the Molecular Immunology Section, National Eye Institute.
-He received his Ph.D and M.Phil. from Yale University and an M.P.H. from the Yale School of Medicine, New Haven, Connecticut.
-Dr Egwuagu then served as a Commissioned Officer of the USA Public Health Service for ten years, attaining the rank of Captain (06).
-The major research focus in the Egwuagu laboratory is on autoreactive lymphocytes that mediate CNS auto-inflammatory diseases like uveitis and multiple sclerosis.
+Dr. Charles E. Egwuagu is an Epidemiologist/Immunologist and Chief of the Molecular Immunology Section, National Eye Institute.
+He received his Ph.D. and M.Phil. from Yale University and an M.P.H from the Yale School of Medicine, New Haven, Connecticut.
+Dr. Egwuagu then served as a Commissioned Officer of the USA Public Health Service, attaining the rank of Captain (06).
+Major research focus in the Egwuagu laboratory is on autoreactive lymphocytes that mediate CNS autoimmune diseases, such as Uveitis and Multiple Sclerosis.
 Particular interest is on cytokine signaling and epigenetic mechanisms that regulate lymphocyte development and cell-fate decisions.
-The ultimate goal is to develop cytokine-based therapy for autoimmune and neurodegenerative diseases.
+The ultimate goal is to develop Biologics and autologous regulatory B cell (Breg) immunotherapy for autoimmune and neurodegenerative diseases.

 Amadi-Obi A, Yu CR, Liu X, Mahdi RM, Clarke GL, Nussenblatt RB, Gery I, Lee YS, Egwuagu CE.
 TH17 cells contribute to uveitis and scleritis and are expanded by IL-2 and inhibited by IL-27/STAT1.
 Nat Med.
 2007;13(6):711-8.